robertpuccinelli/robertpuccinelli.github.io/_posts/2019-01-21-updating-jeep-head-unit.markdown

 _**Automotive Kernel**_<br>
 First and foremost, I chose to build the head unit off of [Android 6.0.1 with Timur's v4.0 kernel](https://www.reddit.com/r/timurskernel/comments/51lhgf/v40_for_android_601/).
 This setup allows the Nexus 7 to charge while also acting as the OTG host for the USB peripherals.
 It also includes some nice features for an automotive setting such as automatic deep sleep when the ignition is off or automatically launching a backup camera when the reverse gear is engaged.
 Timur provides instructions on how to install everything, but I will go into a bit more detail in the build guide below because some things were not readily apparent to me.
 Potential problems and workarounds with this method are listed in the [Pitfalls and Solutions](https://www.reddit.com/r/timurskernel/comments/5elxa7/pitfalls_and_solutions/) thread.

-_**Blackout Screen**_<br>
-It may be a bit silly to list this function as a second priority, but it is somewhat important to me.
-Before my previous head unit was stolen, there were many times when I did not need it powered or preferred to keep the cab dark.
-The tablet is currently set to never sleep when the ignition is on, primarily because the power button is not accessible behind the bezel.
-Since it never sleeps, the interior is always illuminated.
-I implemented a gesture control to launch the [BlackScreen](https://play.google.com/store/apps/details?id=net.jomyut.blackscreen) app when a specific spot on my tablet is double tapped.

 _**Clean Interface**_<br>
 It's important to me that I have a clean home screen with no bloatware.
 If I'm driving, I don't accidentally want to tap the (in my opinion) useless Google Search bar.
 I also want to maximize the real estate of the screen, so no dock.
 As you might observe from this website, I prefer minimalistic designs.
 I found that the [Evie Launcher](https://play.google.com/store/apps/details?id=is.shortcut) was perfect for my use case and would highly recommend it.
 I was able to clear the home screen completely and only have a large clock and essential app shortcuts.
 Most of the settings in the launcher were disabled by choice.

 _**Vehicle Dashboard**_<br>
-I'm not completely settled on the dashboard yet, but I'm currently evaluating [AutoMate](https://play.google.com/store/apps/details?id=is.shortcut).
-It's nice because it has separate features on different pages, but transitioning between pages often takes me multiple attempts.
-Alternatives include [Car dashdroid](https://play.google.com/store/apps/details?id=com.nezdroid.cardashdroid) or [Car Launcher](https://play.google.com/store/apps/details?id=com.autolauncher.motorcar.free).
+The interface that I'm currently using is [Car Launcher](https://play.google.com/store/apps/details?id=com.autolauncher.motorcar.free), but I'm open to trying out others if there appears to be something better.
 The benefits of a system like this is that it can cleanly organize navigation, phone call, media operations, and OBDII readouts.
-I'll have a stronger opinion when I get to installing the tablet.

 _**Other Modules**_<br>
 Radio Tuner: [SDR Touch](https://play.google.com/store/apps/details?id=marto.androsdr2)<br>
 OBDII Readout: [Torque Lite](https://play.google.com/store/apps/details?id=org.prowl.torquefree)<br>
-Gesture Control and Remove Navigation Bar: [Navigation Gestures](https://play.google.com/store/apps/details?id=com.xda.nobar)<br>
-Pop Up Navigation Bar: [Custom Navigation Bar](https://play.google.com/store/apps/details?id=com.navigation.bar.customize.soft.keys)<br>
+Volume Control and Nav Bar Removal: [Custom Quick Settings](https://play.google.com/store/apps/details?id=com.quinny898.app.customquicksettings)<br>
-Backup Camera : VCam2 (Shipped with Timur's Kernel) [Alternative](https://forum.xda-developers.com/devdb/project/dl/?id=26261)<br>
+Backup Camera : VCam2 (Shipped with Timur's Kernel) Phone Dongle App: [Carlinkit Autokit.apk](http://www.carlinkit.com/autokit.apk)
-Media Controls on Navigation Bar: [cliffeed mod](https://www.reddit.com/r/timurskernel/comments/4hdc56/mediavolume_buttons_for_navbar_marshmallow/)<br>
-Phone Dongle App: [Carlinkit Autokit.apk](http://www.carlinkit.com/autokit.apk)

 The following files are listed in the event that the [files from Timur's Reddit thread](https://www.reddit.com/r/timurskernel/comments/51lhgf/v40_for_android_601/) are lost.
 I would advise you to not download these if the official versions are still available:<br>